 Earnhardt turned Brad Keselowski's trash into Victory Lane treasure, pulling away down the stretch Sunday at Pocono Raceway for his second win of the season and a secured spot in the Chase field.

 He paired his first career win at Pocono with his Daytona 500 championship for his first multi-win season since 2004.

 "I feel like I'm such a lucky guy to have this second opportunity again to be competitive," Earnhardt said.

 But for as strong as he ran in the No. 88 Chevrolet, Keselowski gift-wrapped this win when he yielded the lead with five laps left in a desperate attempt to clear debris from his grille and cool his overheated engine.

 Keselowski's gamble backfired - he couldn't get the draft needed from the lapped traffic to clear his car and make one final pass for the win on Earnhardt.
 Keselowski's No. 2 Ford still had the oomph in the engine needed to finish the race, and he had his second-straight runner-up finish.

 "It was definitely a mistake because the engine made it," Keselowski said, rubbing his face.
 "It probably shouldn't have."

-Junior shook off the red gauges in the No. 88 that could have had him meet a similar fate as Keselowski.
+Junior shook off the rising red gauges in the No. 88 that could have had his car meet a similar fate as Keselowski.

 "They were still within good reason to stand on it and give it hell," he said.